-- Stadler is preparing to ship its first two trainsets (TS-3 and TS-4) to the JPB on March 18, 2022.
-The trainsets will be shipped as part of a special train and should arrive in three (3) to eight (8) days.
-Upon arrival, Stadler's crew will make the trains ready for testing and conduct a series of tests.
-Approximately one and one-half months is required before the first train will be available for powered testing of Segment 4. - The FRA conducted a sample car inspection of TS-3 at Stadler's Salt Lake City facility on February 16, 2022. - The first EMU trainset (TS-1) completed its prescribed acceptance and qualification tests at the TTCI in Pueblo, Colorado in December 2021.
-TS-1 is being prepared for shipment back to Stadler's Salt Lake City facility for reconditioning prior to its delivery to the JPB.
-TS-1 was tested in both a seven-car and eight-car configuration to demonstrate compliance with the JPB's specifications.

-- The JPB conducted an Intermediate Buy America Audit of Stadler on October 25 27, 2021 and the audit report is complete.
+- Stadler shipped its first two trainsets (TS-3 and TS-4) to the JPB on March 18, 2022 and the vehicles arrived on March 20, 2022.
+The trainsets were shipped as part of a dedicated special train and arrived without damage.
+Stadler's crew will make the trains ready for testing and conduct a series of tests.
+Approximately one and one-half months is required before the first train will be available for powered testing of Segment 4. - The FRA conducted a sample car inspection of TS-3 at Stadler's Salt Lake City facility on February 16, 2022. - The JPB conducted an Intermediate Buy America Audit of Stadler on October 25 27, 2021 and the audit report is complete.
 Stadler is currently reporting domestic content percentages ranging from 69.40% to 81.54% for the various car types which is greater than the required 60% for this contract.
 The auditor was unable to verify these percentages because Stadler did not provide the necessary documentation.
 The auditor provided a series of five (5) recommendations and encouraged Stadler to carefully comply with each, so that a satisfactory post-delivery audit can be accomplished on the first delivered vehicle to verify that it satisfies the required domestic content.
-The post-delivery audit is expected to be conducted in late-March or early-April 2022 following the delivery of the first trainset to the JPB - Stadler reports continuing problems with material availability and supply chain logistics as well as workforce attraction and retention. - All final design reviews have been completed. - Trainsets 3 6 are undergoing routine testing. - 93/133 car shells have been shipped from Stadler Switzerland and 89 have been received at Stadler's Salt Lake City facility.
-Production continues on trainsets 3-16.
+The post-delivery audit is expected to be conducted in June 2022, shortly after the delivery of the first trainset to the JPB. - Stadler reports continuing problems with material availability and supply chain logistics as well as workforce attraction and retention. - All final design reviews have been completed. - 107/133 car shells have been shipped from Stadler Switzerland and 95 have been received at Stadler's Salt Lake City facility.
+Production continues on trainsets 5-16.